btarg/requiem-vault/GM/First Session/First session start.md

 ### Preparing to enter

 Before you begin to walk toward the Library, you take a moment to prepare.
-You move to the back of your armoured truck, where a Draw Point has been set up for you.
-The Draw Point is a pulsing, breathing orb of energy locked behind thick reinforced glass, which occasionally reaches out an arcing tendril of electricity as you hover your hand close to it.
+You move to the back of your armoured truck, where a Draw Point has been set up for you: a pulsing, breathing orb of energy locked behind thick reinforced glass, which occasionally reaches out an arcing tendril of electricity as you hover your hand close to it.
 A sophisticated network of tubes extracts Ichor from the air to feed the artificial wellspring.

 The draw list is as follows:
 *(Players should be given the option to roll 1d4 to pick a random one from the list)*